AlainPaillou/JETSONSKY/README.md

 # JETSONSKY

+**** 2023-11-24 UPDATE : 1 new version uploaded V41_01RC.

+- Added a bigger screen resolution for 1440p, 1600p or more screen.
+It's a beta version

 **** 2023-11-01 UPDATE : 1 new version uploaded V40_26RC.
 Previous version (V40_25RC) has been removed.

 - Some bugs removed.